What is DAM software and what does it do?

 - DAM Delivery Model

 Ensure a DAM delivers the intended value by identifying the quantifiable DAM success metrics that matter most to your needs before calculating ROI.

 Find the DAM That’s Right For You

-Choosing a DAM solution may seem complex, but it doesn’t have to be.
+Choosing a DAM solution for managing digital assets may seem complex, but it doesn’t have to be.
 Start by understanding:

 - Why you need a DAM